mautic/mautic-documentation/pages/02.Setup/03.Cron Jobs/docs.en.md

 >>> Mautic 3 introduced a new path for cron jobs `bin/console` - if you are using the legacy Mautic 2.x series you should replace this with the older version, `app/console`

-Mautic requires a few [cron jobs][cron-jobs] to handle some maintenance tasks.
+Mautic requires a few [cron jobs][cron-jobs] to handle some maintenance tasks such as updating contacts or campaigns, executing campaign actions, sending emails, and more.
+You must manually add the required cron jobs to your server.
 Most web hosts provide a means to add cron jobs either through SSH, cPanel, or another custom panel.
-Please consult your host's documentation/support if you are unsure on how to setup cron jobs.
+Please consult your host's documentation/support if you are unsure on how to set up cron jobs.

 If you're new to Linux or Cron Jobs, then the Apache Foundation has [an excellent guide][apache-foundation-guide] which we would suggest that you read before asking questions via the various support channels.

-How frequently you run the cron jobs is up to you.
+When setting up cron jobs, you must choose how often you want the cron jobs to run.
 Many shared hosts prefer that you run scripts every 15 or 30 minutes and may even override the scheduled times to meet these restrictions.
 Consult your host's documentation if they have such a restriction.

 **It is HIGHLY recommended that you stagger the following required jobs so as to not run the exact same minute.**